-We present a facile and prompt exfoliation protocol for graphite by exploiting 2 h of sonication of graphite in POPC large unilamellar vesicle aqueous solution.
+We present a facile and prompt exfoliation protocol for graphite by exploiting 2 h sonication of graphite in POPC large unilamellar vesicles aqueous solution.
 Spectrophotometry was used to quantify the exfoliated graphene.
 Raman spectroscopy demonstrated the prevailing formation of double-layer graphene and AFM confirmed the formation of few-layer graphene.
-TEM pointed out that sonication allows the formation of nanometric few-layer graphene sheets embedded in liposomes.
-The corresponding aqueous solution demonstrated to form a solution stable for hours and with significant antibacterial activity.
+TEM pointed out that sonication allows the formation of nanometric few-layer graphene sheets embedded liposomes.
+The corresponding aqueous solution into demonstrated to form solution stable for hours and able to perform a significant antibacterial activity.
 In particular, data evidenced that liposome-embedded graphene reduces the growth capability of bacteria.
-In particular, it almost completely inhibits the microbial growth of Gram-positive bacteria whereas Gram-negative bacterial growth is reduced to a mere three-fold.
+In particular, it almost completely inhibits microbial growth of Gram-positive bacteria whereas Gram-negative bacteria growth is reduced to a mere three fold growth.